XeroAPI/Xero-CFML/README.md

 #### Generate Public/Private Key
 A [public/private key pair](http://developer.xero.com/documentation/advanced-docs/public-private-keypair/) is required to sign your RSA-SHA1 oAuth requests.
 Upload the public key when you create your Xero application.
 Store the private key on your server.
 To keep things simple, place the private key in the /example/private/cert directory.
 In a production environment, you will store this key outside the webroot for security reasons.

-The basics command line steps to generate a public and private key using OpenSSL are as follows:
+The basic command line steps to generate a public and private key using OpenSSL are as follows:

 	openssl genrsa -out privatekey.pem 1024
 	openssl req -new -x509 -key privatekey.pem -out publickey.cer -days 1825